ccwj-ualberta/ccwj-quarto/README.md

 ## Rendering/rebuilding the website

 Changes and rebuilding/rendering of the website are triggered by pushing changes to the `main` branch of the repository.
-The website is built using the `quarto` command-line tool, which is installed in the GitHub Actions environment.
+Behind the scenes (automated by GitHub Actions), the website is built using the `quarto` command-line tool, which is automatically installed in the GitHub Actions environment.
 The website is built using the `quarto site build` command, which generates the website in the `_site` folder.

 ## Deploying the rendered website

-The contents of the `_site` folder are automatically copied to the `gh-pages` branch of the repository, which is used by GitHub Pages to serve the website at [](https://stevenpawley.github.io/ccwj-quarto/).
+The contents of the `_site` folder are automatically copied to the `gh-pages` branch of the repository, which is used by GitHub Pages to serve the website deployed in [GitHub Pages](https://stevenpawley.github.io/ccwj-quarto/).
 The GitHub Pages deployment can be used to preview any changes that have been made to the website.

 The website can also be deployed to any other web server that supports static sites.
-To deploy the website to another web server, you can download the repository content from the `gh_pages` branch, and then upload it to any other web server, e.g., the `https://sites.ualberta.ca`, using any method you prefer (e.g., FTP, SCP, etc.), or using a GUI tool like [WinSCP](https://winscp.net/eng/download.php) etc.
+To deploy the website to another web server, you can download the repository content from the `gh_pages` branch as a Zipfile, and then upload the uncompressed folder to any other web server, e.g., the `https://sites.ualberta.ca`, using any method you prefer (e.g., FTP, SCP, etc.), or using a GUI tool like [WinSCP](https://winscp.net/eng/download.php) etc.

+This cannot be automatically performed by GitHub because the University of Alberta's web server is only accessible from within the network.

 ![To deploy the website to another web server, download the repository contents from the ‘gh-pages’ branch as a ZIP